 (Picture Credit: Shutterstock)

 With loud parties, new people, hectic schedules, and emotions running high, it’s easy to forget your four-legged family members might be just as stressed out as you this Thanksgiving.
-The holidays can be a time of anxiety for you — and your pet — so try to stick to their normal schedule as best as you can.
-If your dog is used to his morning walk, don’t skip it just because it’s Thanksgiving.
+The holidays can be a time of anxiety for you—and your pet—so try to stick to their normal schedule as best as you can.
+If your dog is used to their morning walk, don’t skip it just because it’s Thanksgiving.
 If your pet is used to eating at the same time every day, make sure to keep that same feeding schedule on Turkey Day.
 Sticking to animal’s daily routine can provide a sense of normalcy and help to alleviate at least some of your pet’s holiday stress.

 3. Lay The Ground Rules For Kids And Other Guests

-Thanksgiving typically means welcoming a bunch of people into your home, and sometimes, these people are completely new to your pet.
-If your dog is not used to meeting new people or behaving calmly around large groups, try taking him out on a leash to a place that people frequent.
-As he gets accustomed to the different noises and smells of new people, reward your dog with treats for calm behavior.
+Thanksgiving typically means welcoming a bunch of people into your home, and sometimes these people are completely new to your pet.
+If your dog is shy around new people or can’t behave calmly around large groups, try taking them out on a leash to a place that people frequent.
+As they acclimate to the different noises and smells of new people, reward your dog with treats for calm behavior.
 If you are unsure of where to begin, contacting a trainer or animal behaviorist can be a good way to get individualized training plans and can help your dog learn to behave around new people.

 Your guests should understand how to interact with your cat or dog well before the party begins.
 Before Uncle Saul, Aunt Cindy, and the kids even walk through the door, make sure to go over proper dog- and cat-greeting procedures.
 Guests should know and agree to abide by any ground rules that you have regarding interacting with your pet, something that you should make clear from the get-go.
 And, very importantly, do not leave children unattended around your cat or dog.